geraldandrews/Christmas-Landing-Page/README.md

 # Christmas-Landing-Page
 ### Live Site: https://blfdchristmaslandingpage.netlify.app/

+### Project Description: Personal
+### Programs Used: HTML, CSS, SCSS, and JavaScript
+### Date Created: 2021

-## Description
+## Description:

-A Christmas Landing page using HTML, CSS, and JavaScript.
+A Christmas Landing page I built and created from scratch using HTML, CSS, and SCSS for the layout of the landing page and JavaScript for the animation effects of the lights and the snow falling on the page.